bitburner-official/bitburner-src/src/Documentation/doc/en/basic/terminal.md

     $ run foo.js; tail foo.js

 Chained commands do **not** wait for functions like `hack` or `wget` to finish executing, and so may not always work as expected.

+## Quirks

+When your scripts render a text box (e.g., `<input>`, `<textarea>`) with the `autoFocus` attribute in the terminal or the tail log window, it may not focus automatically as expected.
+To be precise, the text box receives focus, but the terminal may immediately reclaim it.
+This depends on the specific timing of the render.